rhydlewis/rhydlewis.net/_posts/2020-08-19-8-reasons-why-slack.markdown

 - improve our hiring and interview
 - co-ordinate our sales effort
 - easily integrate and receive updates from other apps and services

-Some of the problems we observed included:

-1. Slack gets noisy - fast.
-There is a lot of chatter so trying to keep up became pointless.
-2. Slack stores your data on their servers which is a risk for some companies.

 ## Traits